 Gena Bigler: Kentucky is lucky to have many good people standing up and saying ‘why not’, KyForward.com 6-26-13

-Governor’s Awards for Volunteerism and Service given to 14 in Frankfort ceremony, KyForward.com 6-26-13
+Governor’s Service Awards given to 14 in Frankfort ceremony, KyForward.com 6-26-13

-HOTEL INC Wins Kentucky Governor’s Volunteerism Award For Service To Homeless, PRWeb.com 6-25-13
+HOTEL INC Wins Kentucky Governor’s Service Award For Service To Homeless, PRWeb.com 6-25-13

 Lt.
 Gov. Abramson Honors Exemplary Volunteers; Service from 2012 Recognized, CHFS Newsroom 6-25-13